HK7Harr/h_math/README.md

 h_sum
 {
-    // h_sum can be used on f64 and i32 arrays along with their versions in Vec
     // the return type will be the type of the array/list let list: Vec<i32> = vec![4,8,12];
     let sum: i32 = list.h_sum();